allenwang1536/distributed-systems/README.md

 Latency: Three workloads (base values, functions, complex objects) were evaluated.
 I measured average serialization + deserialization times for each (measured in us).

 Throughput: Throughput values were derived from latency measurements.
 The values listed in dev are measured in operations / second.

+# M2: Actors and Remote Procedure Calls (RPC)

+## Summary
+My implementation comprises 4 software components, totaling 200 lines of code.
+Key challenges included: 1. getting error handling right without crashing the runtime 2. making routing work consistently across both direct calls and HTTP 3. ensuring function messages remain executable

+## Correctness & Performance Characterization
+Correctness: I wrote 5 student tests plus 3 scenario tests.
+The tests took around a second to execute.

+Performance: I characterized the performance of comm and RPC by sending 1000 service requests in a tight loop.
+Average throughput and latency is recorded in `package.json`.
+Average latency is measured in ms, throughput is measured in requests per second.

+## Key Feature
+createRPC lets another computer ask your computer to run a piece of logic and send back its result.
+For instance, let's say computer A has a function that addsFive to a running value.
+It can wrap this up into a function called addsFiveRPC.
+When computer B calls addsFiveRPC, under the hood it's simply sending a request over to A to addFive and waiting on a result back.